Wii U: Console

 The Wii U uses a custom multi-chip module (MCM) developed by AMD, IBM and Renesas in co-operation with Nintendo IRD and Nintendo Technology Development.
 The MCM combines an "Espresso" central processing unit (CPU) and a "Latte" graphics chip (GPU), as well as a SEEPROM memory chip.
 The Espresso CPU, designed by IBM, consists of a PowerPC 750-based tri-core processor with 3 MB of shared L2 cache memory and clocked at approximately 1.24 GHz.
 (Note: Neither Nintendo, IBM nor AMD has revealed detailed specifications, such as the number of cores, clock rate, or cache sizes.)
 Despite being based on the PowerPC 750, the Espresso also shares some architectural concepts with the POWER7 architecture, such as the use of eDRAM cache and being manufactured at a 45 nm node.
 (Note: Official reports made by IBM only confirm that the chip contains "a lot" of eDRAM and "the same processor technology found in Watson".)
 The Latte graphics chip contains both a "GX2" GPGPU, which runs Wii U applications, and a "GX" GPU, which enables backward compatibility with Wii games.
-The GX2, designed by AMD, is based on the Radeon R600/R700 architecture and is clocked at approximately 550 MHz.
-Its theoretical peak performance is 352 GFLOPS.
+The GX2, designed by AMD, is based on the Radeon R600/R700 architecture and is clocked at approximately 550 MHz..
 It contains 32 MB of eDRAM cache memory, which can also act as an L3 cache for the CPU.
 The GX, originally designed by ArtX, contains a 1 MB and a 2 MB bank of eSRAM cache memory.
 The Latte chip also includes a secondary custom ARM9 processor with 96 KB of SRAM memory that handles system tasks in the background during gameplay or while the system is in sleep mode, and dedicated hardware audio DSP module.The console contains 2 GB of DDR3 system memory consisting of four 512 MB DRAM chips with a maximum bandwidth of 12.8 GB/s.
 This is 20 times the amount found in the Wii.
 Of this, 1 GB is reserved for the operating system and is unavailable to games.
 The memory architecture allows the CPU and GPU to access both the main DDR3 memory pool and the eDRAM cache memory pool on the GPU, removing the need for separate, dedicated memory pools.
 The console includes either an 8 GB (Basic) or 32 GB (Deluxe (NA) / Premium (WW)) internal eMMC flash memory, expandable via SD memory cards up to 32 GB and USB external hard disk drives up to 2 TB.
 The Nintendo Wii U can also use DVD-RAM for extended storage over USB.